rtcharity/resources.eahub.org/content/events/clubs-fair.md

 The optimal approach to presenting EA at a Clubs Fair will vary between universities, size, and age of your group.
 This guide aims to compile the key ingredients for a successful Clubs Fair according to different groups’ experiences.

-Many groups have produced their own guides for the Clubs Fair, which are listed under <a href="#indepth">‘In-Depth Guides’</a>.
+Many groups have produced their own guides for the Clubs Fair, which we list under <a href="#indepth">‘In-Depth Guides’</a>.

 # Contents